dbt-labs/docs.getdbt.com/website/docs/docs/core/connect-data-platform/redshift-setup.md

 To set up a Redshift profile using IAM Authentication, set the `method` parameter to `iam` as shown below.
 Note that a password is not required when using IAM Authentication.
 For more information on this type of authentication, consult the [Redshift Documentation](https://docs.aws.amazon.com/redshift/latest/mgmt/redshift-iam-access-control-overview.html).

 You will need to create an IAM User, generate an [access key](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey), and either:
-- on a cluster, leverage a database user in the `user` field
+- on a cluster, a database user is expected in the `user` field.
+The IAM user is only leveraged for authentication, the database user for authorization
 - on Serverless, grant permission to the IAM user in Redshift.
 The `user` field is ignored

 On Cloud, the IAM user authentication is currently only supported via [extended attributes](/docs/dbt-cloud-environments#extended-attributes).
 Once the project is created, development and deployment environments can be updated to use extended attributes to pass the fields described below, as some are not supported via textbox: